 Some members are required to pay other Medicare premiums.
-As explained in Section 2 above, in order to be eligible for our plan, you must maintain your eligibility for the Michigan Medicaid program as well as be entitled to Medicare Part A and enrolled in Medicare Part B. For most PriorityMedicare D-SNP members, the Michigan Medicaid program pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
+As explained in Section 2 above, in order to be eligible for our plan, you must maintain your eligibility for the Michigan Medicaid program as well as have both Medicare Part A and Medicare Part B. For most PriorityMedicare D-SNP members, the Michigan Medicaid program pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.

-- To learn more or determine if you qualify for assistance paying your Part B premium, you can contact Change Healthcare at 1.866.783.7047, between 9 am to 6 pm, Monday through Friday.
+- To learn more or determine if you qualify for assistance paying your Part B premium, you can contact Change Healthcare at 1.877.817.0857, between 9 a.m. to 6 p.m., Monday through Friday.
 TTY users should call 1.877.644.3244.
 Priority Health works with MyAdvocate Change Healthcare to help members identify and apply for programs that they may qualify for.
-For additional information please go to MyAdvocateHelps.com. - An additional source for members to see if they qualify for extra help from Medicare may be found by calling Priority Health at 888.389.6648.
+For additional information please go to MyAdvocateHelps.com. - An additional source for members to see if they qualify for extra help from Medicare may be found by calling Priority Health at 833.939.0983.